Isomorphism: Category theoretic view

 Two categories C and D are isomorphic if there exist functors $F : C \to D$ and $G : D \to C$ which are mutually inverse to each other, that is, $FG = 1_D$ (the identity functor on D) and $GF = 1_C$ (the identity functor on C).

 Isomorphism vs. bijective morphism

 In a concrete category (roughly, a category whose objects are sets (perhaps with extra structure) and whose morphisms are structure-preserving functions), such as the category of topological spaces or categories of algebraic objects (like the category of groups, the category of rings, and the category of modules), an isomorphism must be bijective on the underlying sets.
 In algebraic categories (specifically, categories of varieties in the sense of universal algebra), an isomorphism is the same as a homomorphism which is bijective on underlying sets.
 However, there are concrete categories in which bijective morphisms are not necessarily isomorphisms (such as the category of topological spaces).

+Isomorphism class

+Since a composition of isomorphisms is an isomorphism, the identity is an isomorphism, and the inverse of an isomorphism is an isomorphism, the relation that two mathematical objects are isomorphic is an equivalence relation.
+An equivalence class given by isomorphisms is commonly called an isomorphism class.

+Examples

+Examples of isomorphism classes are plentiful in mathematics.